LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

 ```
 User: Can I use EMA with .NET?
-Bot: Currently Elektron SDK(ESDK) does not support .NET.
+Bot: Currently, Elektron SDK(ESDK) does not support .NET.
 Only C++ and Java version available on https://github.com/Refinitiv/Elektron-SDK or https://developers.refinitiv.com/elektron/apis-in-this-family
 ```

 ```
 User: Where can I download RFA C++?
-Bot: Navigate to API of your choice from developer portal https://developers.refinitiv.com/thomson-reuters-enterprise-platform/apis-in-this-family, there is download section in each API.Note that only RDC named user can access the page.
+Bot: Navigate to API of your choice from developer portal https://developers.refinitiv.com/thomson-reuters-enterprise-platform/apis-in-this-family, there is a download section in each API.
+Note that only RDC named user can access the page.

 ```